Chuck Leavell: Biography

 Leavell's first encounters with The Rolling Stones were auditions on Long View Farm for the spot of piano player alongside Ian Stewart for the Rolling Stones 1981 United States tour.
 Even though Ian McLagan was chosen, Leavell guested at the Rolling Stones' Atlanta gig on October 26, 1981.
 For the 1982 European Tour Leavell landed the position of keyboardist alongside Ian Stewart.
 Leavell continued to record with the Stones on their next two albums, during a time when the band was not touring.
 After Stewart's death in 1985, Leavell occupied the role of the group's keyboardist by himself, with the exception of the addition of Matt Clifford on the Steel Wheels record and tour.
 He has continued to tour and record with The Rolling Stones ever since, as well as recording with Mick Jagger and Keith Richards on solo projects.
-The Stones' most recent studio recording was in 2012, Doom and Gloom.
 He continued to go on tour with The Rolling Stones, as of 2006, as part of their record-grossing A Bigger Bang Tour.
 He served as the unofficial "musical director" for the band and devised each night's set list with Mick Jagger.
 "It's my job to keep Mick, Keith, Charlie and Ronnie all happy", Leavell stated on his web page.
 He began keeping notes on the songs during rehearsals, which eventually led to his role with the band.

 In addition to his work with The Rolling Stones, Leavell has worked with George Harrison, Eric Clapton, Gov't Mule, Train, Tinsley Ellis, The Black Crowes, The Fabulous Thunderbirds, Montgomery Gentry, John Mayer, Miranda Lambert, Blues Traveller amongst many others in the studio and on the road, in addition to recording five solo albums.

 In 2003, Leavell participated in the annual improvisational musical experiment known as Zambiland Orchestra in Atlanta.

 Leavell was inducted into the Georgia Music Hall of Fame in 2004.
 He is also a member of the Alabama Music Hall of Fame.
 In an April 2007 radio interview on WOR-AM, Leavell said his favorite contributions to songs in his career were "Jessica" with The Allman Brothers Band, "Old Love" on Eric Clapton's Unplugged, Out of Tears on The Rolling Stones' Voodoo Lounge, and Drops of Jupiter by Train.

 In 2011, Leavell played on John Mayer's album Born and Raised which was released in May 2012, reaching Number One on the Billboard Chart.
 He also worked with David Gilmour, who reached to him out of the blue years after meeting on a session with Eric Clapton in the early 1990s.